111 West 57th Street: Amenities and Steinway Hall units

 Floor 2 contained four display rooms, which generally were larger than the ground-floor showrooms.
 They generally had cream-colored walls and ceilings and were connected by a corridor with pea-green walls.
 The floor surfaces were laid in California redwood planks 2 in thick, which could withstand the weight of the pianos.
 Floor 3 was initially Steinway Hall's executive offices while floors 4 and 8 (originally the fourth and fifth floors, respectively) were composed of soundproof music studios.
 The original musical salon on floor 3 could fit 250 people and was designed with blue-gray plaster walls, a cream-colored low-relief ceiling, a gold-leaf cornice, an oak parquet floor, and a lighting system with a dimmer.
 Following the residential conversion, floor 8 has contained a residents' rehearsal room and offices; the room's design references the building's historical use.
 The non-residential areas between the cellar and floor 4 are served by a single elevator.

 Floors 10 and 10M constitute the building's common amenity area.
-There is an 82 by 12 ft indoor pool with a limestone deck and cabanas, as well as sauna, steam, and treatment rooms adjacent to the pool.
+There is an 82 by 12 ft indoor pool housed within a 14 ft room.
+The pool has a limestone deck and cabanas, and there are sauna, steam, and treatment rooms adjacent to the pool.
 Floors 10 and 10M also contain a private dining room, fitness center, and study.
+The fitness center has a terrace at mezzanine level, while the private dining room adjoins a catering kitchen.
+In addition, there is a lounge with outdoor terrace, as well as a golf simulator.
+The building also has a padel court, which, at the time of construction, was New York City's only private padel court.
+Also within the amenity area is a bar inspired by the St. Regis New York's King Cole Bar, with skylights, murals, and a balcony.
+The amenity area is decorated with a chandelier that was relocated from the rotunda.
 The amenity areas on floors 10 and 10M are connected by their own elevator.

 The remaining stories of Steinway Hall were originally rented as office space.
 The floors up to the 15th story (now floor 18) typically measured 11500 ft2, with more space facing 58th Street than 57th Street.
 The 16th story (now floor 19) was much smaller and was intended as a studio apartment.
 After the residential conversion, the space above the amenity area was converted to 14 units, which range between 2580 and 5269 ft2.
 They consist of ten 3-bedroom units, three 1-bedroom units, and one studio apartment.
 Floor 11 has one 3-bedroom unit as well as the studio and 1-bedroom units, while floors 12, 14, 16, and 17 each have two 3-bedroom units.
 The largest unit, a three-bedroom duplex penthouse on floors 19 and 20, contains a stone entrance foyer, private terraces, an office, a den, a kitchen, and a living room with 26 ft ceilings.
 These units are all connected to ground level and floor 10 by a pair of elevators.